Traditional ski resort offering fantastic off piste skiing in the huge Monterosa ski area

 Alagna is a peaceful, rustic village with an old church and many traditional wooden Walser chalets - it bears no resemblance to a ski resort and that is its charm.
 Tourism is yet to taint the village or the attitude of the locals who are all welcoming and helpful.
 If you want to know what skiing was like 50 years ago then this is surely the place to find out.
 Nightlife is centered around some great family run restaurants serving up fantastic pasta and carne as well as a couple of rustic bars where you will find the locals and visitors mixing together very amicably.

-A word of warning - there is only one ski hire shop in the resort so well worth taking your own as the choice is limited.
-However, if you are a confident intermediate skier then you will have a great time.
+If you are a confident intermediate skier then you will have a great time as the pisted area is large.
 If you are an expert who likes to freeride then you are in heaven.
 Ski holidays in Alagna offer stunning scenery; a massive, high, snow-sure ski area (empty during the week); friendly locals and great traditional Italian mountain cooking await you.
 This is a resort well worth hiring a guide for a couple of days to get the most out of a short break or even if you stay for a week.

 1,200m - 3,260m